emilbiju/just-the-docs/index.md

 ## People

-This work has been developed by Emil Biju, Anirudh Sriram, Mitesh Khapra and Pratyush Kumar from the Indian Institute of Technology, Madras.
+This work has been developed by Emil Biju, Anirudh Sriram, Prof. Mitesh Khapra and Prof. Pratyush Kumar from the Indian Institute of Technology, Madras.
+Ask us your questions at (emilbiju7@gmail.com) or (anirudhsriram30799@gmail.com).